-The Maurice L. Silverstein Film Studies Lectureship Fund
+The Maurice L. Silverstein Cinema Studies Lectureship Fund

 Activities supported by the fund include, but are not limited to guest lectures, film exhibitions, critical or production workshops, and course programming.
 Silverstein funds can be used to pay for guest honoraria, travel, lodging; event-related costs such as a reception; or unusual costs specific to a symposium, course, or workshop (e.g. exhibition equipment).